BeycanPress/cryptopay-gateway-for-rcp/readme.txt

 ### Cryptocurrency Payment Gateway for Restrict Content Pro by CryptoPay

-First of all, we would like to point out that this plugin is not a standalone plugin.
-This plugin is a **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_rcp">cryptocurrency payment gateway for Restrict Content Pro</a>**.
-In other words, users who want to sell courses with cryptocurrency payments can use WordPress and Restrict Content Pro.
-However, this plugin is a plugin for CryptoPay and a cryptocurrency payment gateway for Restrict Content Pro.
-So it's actually CryptoPay, which is the main plugin that handles cryptocurrency payments for WordPress.
-Therefore, users must have both plugins.
+You have set up a membership system with Restrict Content Pro on your WordPress website and you also want to accept payments with cryptocurrencies.
+Then you have come to the right place.
+Because I think CryptoPay might be the first and only crypto payment gateway integration for Restrict Content Pro.

-Thanks to this plugin, you can receive **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_rcp">cryptocurrency payments</a>** from many Blockchain networks, especially Bitcoin, Ethereum, Solana, and sell paid courses with cryptocurrencies on your WordPress site with the Restrict Content Pro plugin.
+With this plugin, you can integrate the CryptoPay payment gateway as a Restrict Content Pro payment gateway and easily accept cryptocurrency payments from your WordPress website.

 What is CryptoPay?
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vaoFL4XG10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Review CryptoPay Lite: **<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Cryptocurrency payment gateway for Restrict Content Pro</a>**
+**<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Review CryptoPay Lite</a>**

-Review CryptoPay Premium: **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_rcp">Cryptocurrency payments for WooCommerce</a>**
+**<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_rcp">Review CryptoPay Premium</a>**

-Review Restrict Content Pro: **<a href="https://wordpress.org/plugins/restrict-content/">Restrict Content Pro</a>**
+**<a href="https://wordpress.org/plugins/restrict-content/">Review Restrict Content Pro</a>**

 See **<a href="https://cryptopay.beycanpress.net/" target="_blank">Demo</a>**